 Comfort and Mobility

 The Minimalist offers some of the best freedom of movement and overall mobility of any pant in our review.
 It features well-designed and articulated legs that move with the wearer; these designs are above average and are comfortable, but do not feel too baggy.
 While they performed better than most of the options we tested, they didn't offer a comparable level of freedom of movement that can found in the Mountain Hardwear Stretch Ozonic or the REI Talusphere Full Zip; both use a stretchy high-quality fabric.
-It is worth noting that the Minimalist was comparable to our Editors' Choice, the Outdoor Research Foray Pants.

 These pants fit our testers well; however, depending on the tester's body, not everyone thought they fit fantastically in the waist area.
 Unlike most of the pants we tested, they only feature elastic on the back half of the waist area of the pant, and feature no belt-loops and no "cinching or tightening features.